biboudis/MorphExtensions/README.md

 Hello.__Logged$Stack l_stack = new Hello.__Logged$Stack(new Hello.Stack())
 ```

-The rewriting process will come after entering a synthetic class into the symbol table but for the time being this class is included manually.
+This rewriting phasem in the future will come after entering a synthetic class (like ```__Logged$Stack```) into the symbol table but for the time being this class is included manually.

 ``` Java
 @Morph